Mu-Ahmad/ead_notes/Compilation Process.md

 #### Returns
 `ConsoleKeyInfo`

 An object that describes the `ConsoleKey` constant and Unicode character, if any, that correspond to the pressed console key.
-The `ConsoleKeyInfo` object also describes, in a bitwise combination of `ConsoleModifiers` values, whether **one or more** *Shift*, *Alt*, or Ctrl *modifier* keys was pressed *simultaneously with the console key.*
+The `ConsoleKeyInfo` object also describes, in a bitwise combination of `ConsoleModifiers` values, whether **one or more** Shift, Alt, or Ctrl modifier keys was pressed *simultaneously with the console key.*

 #### Example